Zbee/aHawk/readme.md

 2. Get a [Battle.net API key](https://dev.battle.net/member/register).
 3. Configure `aHawk/assets/php/config.php`.
 4. Put the aHawk source onto your server.
-5. Add `aHawk/assets/php/cron.php` to your cron jobs, running it between every 1min and `checkEvery`min (cron.php will only perform checks as often as `checkEvery` minutes anyways).
+5. Add `aHawk/assets/py/cron.py` to your cron jobs, running it between every 1min and `checkEvery`min (cron.py will only perform checks as often as `checkEvery` minutes anyways).
 6. Run the list generators in `aHawk/assets/py` (realms and items).